Mark practises as a barrister, and as a commercial mediator.

 Mark has appeared in the High and District Courts many times and also in the Court of Appeal.
 He also has experience in the Employment Court, the Employment Authority, the Weathertight Homes Tribunal, the Health Practitioners Disciplinary Tribunal, and the Coroner’s Court.
 He has acted in numerous arbitrations.

 Mark completed the Mediating Disputes course at Harvard Law School.
 He is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand, and an AMINZ Council member.
-Mark is also a Resolution Institute-trained and accredited mediator.
+Mark is also Resolution Institute-trained.

 He is on mediation panels for AMINZ, Complete Online Dispute Resolution (CODR), the Health and Disability Commission, the New Zealand Dispute Resolution Centre, the New Zealand Law Society Lawyers Complaints Service, and the Weathertight Homes Tribunal.